rfbaylon/Philosophy-Notes/Transfer ReadMe.md

 - Green (if in row one): Elective *and* Upper Division
 - Green (if in column A): MassTransfer
 - Green (else): True
 ---
 # Code

 ## Pathways
 ### ch_currcomp.ipynb
-### course_distribution.ipynb
+In: 'Pathways Master.xlsx'
+- Each tab creates a different graph for a different metric
+- Also creates some combined graphs comparing metrics together
+Out:
+- Metrics
+	- cost.png
+	- curr_comp.png
+	- pct_as.png
+	- total_ch.png
+- Comparisons
+	- total-curr_comp.png
+	- total-cost.png
+	- pct-curr_comp.png
+	- pct-total.png

 ## Heatmap
 ### course_distribution.ipynb
+In: 'Four-Year Heatmap.xlsx'
-In: The 'Tallys' tab of 'Four-Year Heatmap.xlsx'
+- Parses only the 'Tallys' tab of 'Four-Year Heatmap.xlsx'
 Out: field_distribution.png

 ### heatmap.ipynb
+In: 'Four-Year Heatmap.xlsx'
-In: All university tabs of 'Four-Year Heatmap.xlsx'
+	Parses only and all university tabs of 'Four-Year Heatmap.xlsx'
 Out:
 - lowdiv_heatmap.png (all lower division articulations)
 - all_heatmap.png (all lower+upper division articulations)